Edu-Silva95/Edu-Silva95/README.md

 # 👋 Hi, I'm Eduardo Malta Silva

-I'm a **full-stack web developer** - focused on creating clean, responsive, and user-friendly web applications.
+I'm a **Full-Stack Web Developer** - Focused on creating clean, responsive, and user-friendly web applications.

 I discovered my passion for coding after years of being curious about technology.
-I took the leap and graduated from the **Le Wagon bootcamp**, and I've been learning and building ever since!
+After graduating in Hotel Management from college and working a few years in the industy, I took the leap, signed up & graduated from the **Le Wagon Bootcamp**, and I've been learning and building ever web apps since!

-Currently doing some more courses and projects that will be mentioned here!
+Currently doing some more courses @Udemy (Advanced SCSS, React.js, Node.js, TypeScript, Metadata) so I can further develop my skills!

-Have a look at my projects!
+I already have a few projects made!
+Have a look! 👀

 ---